raspberrypilearning/clone-wars/en/step_5.md

 --- task ---

-Test out your hippo code.
-You should see a new hippo clone appear every few seconds, each moving at its own speed.
+Test your code again.
+You should see a new hippo clone appear every few seconds, and each clone should move at a different speed.

 ![screenshot](images/hippo-clones.gif)